 Sales of Tokyo-based Honda Motor Co.
 (7267)’s Acura brand rose 44 percent to 14,366 last month, the company said in a statement.

 General Motors Co.
-(GM)’s Cadillac sales fell 1.3 percent to 12,579 vehicles in September, the Detroit-based automaker said in a statement yesterday.
+(GM:US)’s Cadillac sales fell 1.3 percent to 12,579 vehicles in September, the Detroit-based automaker said in a statement yesterday.

 U.S. sales of Volkswagen AG (VOW)’s Audi brand rose 26 percent last month to 12,302, the company said in a statement.